Equal Opportunity Housing: What You Need To Know

 Consumer Credit Protection Act Of 1968

 Under the Consumer Credit Protection Act of 1968, lenders and creditors are required to disclose credit terms to consumers.
-Consumers are also protected from the actions of loan sharks and garnishing wages is subject to restriction.
+Consumers are also protected from the actions of loan sharks, and garnishing wages is subject to restriction.
+This act is enforced jointly by the Consumer Financial Protection Bureau (CFPB) and the FTC.
 The National Commission on Consumer Finance was also established to regulate the industry.

 Americans With Disabilities Act

-Together with Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act, the Americans With Disabilities Act applies to most private housing as well as public housing.
+Together with Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act, the Americans With Disabilities Act, enforced by the Civil Rights Division of the U.S. Department of Justice, applies to most private housing as well as public housing.
 It prohibits discrimination on the basis of disability.

 Examples of items provided for under this act are the following: